Divith123/DeepSecure-AI/README.md

 ### Disclaimer

-DeepSecure-AI is a research project and is designed for educational purposes.
-Please use responsibly and always give proper credit when utilizing the model in your work.
+DeepSecure-AI is a research project and is designed for educational purposes.Please use responsibly and always give proper credit when utilizing the model in your work.